software-mansion/protostar/website/docs/cli-reference.md

 ```shell
 $ protostar init
 ```
-Create a Protostar project with cairo 0 template.
+Create a Protostar project with cairo0 template.
 #### `name STRING`
 Name of the directory a new project will be placed in.Ignored when `--existing` is passed.
 #### `--existing`